FusionAuth/fusionauth-contrib/Password Hashing Plugins/README.md

 ### Option 2: Build with Docker

-The .jar file will be created in the container, and available on your host too, as the volume shares your local directory.
+If you build with Docker, the .jar file will be created in the container, but available on your host too, as the volume shares your local directory.
+There are two options: VS Code or manually using Docker:

 #### If you are using VS Code, use the DevContainer

-- Install the "Remote Containers" extension pack
+- Install the "Remote Containers" extension pack in VS Code
 - After opening the repository in VS Code, at the bottom left, click the >< container icon and choose 'Reopen in container'.
+- Your files should open in the sidebar.
+If they don't, open them manually from the file menu to `/workspaces`.
-- Choose `Terminal` - `New Terminal` from the menu and enter:
+- Choose `Terminal` — `New Terminal` from the menu and enter:
     ```bash
     cd "Password Hashing Plugins"
     mvn clean install